Harassment Free Environment

 Within five (5) days following the conclusion of the investigation, the Title IX Coordinator will prepare and deliver a report to the appropriate Vice President.
 The report will include a finding based upon a preponderance of the evidence that 1) the allegations cannot be substantiated, 2) some or all of the allegations are substantiated or 3) the Formal Complaint was knowingly false or malicious.
 No violation of College policy will be presumed unless a preponderance of the evidence standard supports the finding of a violation.
 This preponderance of the evidence standard requires that the facts and information supporting each finding are more convincing than the facts and information offered in opposition to such finding.
 The report will include the basis upon which the Title IX Coordinator reached his or her conclusions.
 The report will also include the Title IX Coordinator’s determination of whether a violation of any College policy has occurred and a recommendation of the sanctions to be imposed, if any.

-Within ten (10) days of receipt of the Title IX Coordinator’s report, the appropriate Vice President will convene a meeting with and seek advice from a review panel comprised of the Director of Human Resources, the Title IX Coordinator, and if a student is either the complainant or respondent, the Vice President for Student Life.
+Within ten (10) days of receipt of the Title IX Coordinator’s report, the appropriate Vice President will convene a meeting with and seek advice from a review panel comprised of the Director of Human Resources, the Title IX Coordinator, and if a student is either the complainant or respondent, the Dean of Students.
 Prior to the meeting, members of the panel shall be furnished with a copy of the Title IX Coordinator’s report and copies of any Complaint or response of the parties.
 At the meeting, the panel will be afforded the opportunity to ask questions of the Title IX Coordinator.
-Upon request, the Complainant and the Respondent will be afforded an opportunity to meet with the Appropriate Vice President and the panel.
+Upon request, the Complainant and the Respondent will be afforded an opportunity to meet with the appropriate Vice President and the panel.

 Within five (5) days following the meeting with the panel the appropriate Vice President shall make a written determination whether a violation of College policy has occurred.